microsoft/coyote/docs/_learn/specifications/overview.md

 class GlobalSpec : Monitor { ... }
 ```

 The above code snippet declares a monitor named `GlobalSpec`.
-Unlike machines, monitors are not
+Unlike actors, monitors are not
 explicitly instantiated.
 Instead, they need to be registered with the Coyote runtime:

 ```c#